AuthorizeNet/inperson-sdk-ios/README.md

 - (void) mobileDeviceLoginSucceeded:(MobileDeviceLoginResponse *)response {
 sessionToken = [response.sessionToken retain];
 };
+*/
 ```

+This method will be deprecated by November 12, 2025 and replaced with transaction key authentication, which doesn't require a log in request call or handling session tokens.

 3) #### Non EMV transaction using Encrypted Swiper data(IDTech Shuttle Two-Track Secure MagStripe Reader)
 ```
 SwiperDataType *st = [SwiperDataType swiperDataType];